KernelEscape/kernelescape.github.io/privacy_policy.md

 ## Data Sharing and Disclosure

-* Connection data is shared only between peers involved in a session and is not stored or accessed by us.
+* User data is shared solely with the API of the third-party service where the automation is performed.
+This sharing is necessary for the fundamental functionality of the Extension and is done directly from the user's browser without passing through our infrastructure.
-* We do not sell or rent user data to third parties.
+* We do not sell, rent, or otherwise share user data with any other third parties, including advertisers, data brokers, or other service providers.
 * Data may be disclosed if required by law or in response to valid legal requests.

+## Third-Party Data Recipients

+The only external party that receives user data as a result of using the Extension is the third-party service on which the automation operates, via its public API.
+The data sharing is a direct interaction between the user's browser and the API servers of that service.

 ## Data Security